TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 ## What is the purpose of these files

-Now we look on every directory and file and how it's related to 4 key questions.
+Now we look on every directory and file and how it's related to the 4 key questions.
 Just to remind you, the end user is interested in:

 1. Quality - **What is quality of package?**